oxinabox/Kaldi-Notes/tidigits/train.md

 export train_cmd=run.pl
 export decode_cmd=run.pl
 ```

 rather than making references to `queue.pl`.

+Training (and testing), will still be split into multiple jobs, each handling different subsets of the data.

 #Training/Evaluating Recogniser
+This section is covered by [this section of the kaldi tuitorial](http://kaldi.sourceforge.net/tutorial_running.html#tutorial_running_monophone).

-The majority of what is done covered by this page,
-is triggered by the script `run.sh`
+The majority of the steps covered in this page, are triggered by the script `run.sh`

 ## Feature Extraction